Cray-HPE/docs-csm/103-NCN-NETWORKING.md

 ```
 ### Popular Vendor ID and Device ID Table

-These are commononly found in Cray computers.
+These are commonly found in Cray computers.

-The Device and Vendor IDs are used in iPXE for bootstrapping the nodes, this allows genertors to
+The Device and Vendor IDs are used in iPXE for bootstrapping the nodes, this allows generators to
 swap IDs out for certain systems until smarter logic can be added to cloud-init.

 > The bolded numbers are the defaults that live in [metal-ipxe's boot script.](https://stash.us.cray.com/projects/MTL/repos/ipxe/browse/boot/script.ipxe).